 opportunities are the Sunday after Thanksgiving and the Friday after Christmas.

 All hunting seasons may be subject to early closure.
 Contact site for

 - A manned check station is operated during the upland game

 season.
 Hunters must check in and out of that station.
 Permits are

 - Registered hunter check-in: 8:00 – 8:30 AM, Stand-by drawing: 8:30

 AM, Hunting: 9 AM - 4 PM.
 Thanksgiving Day: 9AM - 1 PM.

 - A fee is charged for hunting during the site hunting season.

 - Daily hunter quota in place at this site.
-Remaining openings after
+Registered hunters will be randomly assigned a

 - Hunting is restricted to those areas posted as open to hunting.